Reserve Bank of India

 The overall direction of the RBI lies with the 21-member central board of directors, composed of: the governor; four deputy governors; two finance ministry representatives (usually the Economic Affairs Secretary and the Financial Services Secretary); ten government-nominated directors; and four directors who represent local boards for Mumbai, Kolkata, Chennai, and Delhi.
 Each of these local boards consists of five members who represent regional interests and the interests of co-operative and indigenous banks.

 It is a member bank of the Asian Clearing Union.
 The bank is also active in promoting financial inclusion policy and is a leading member of the Alliance for Financial Inclusion (AFI).
-The bank is often referred to by the name 'Mint Street'.
+The bank is often referred to by the name "Mint Street".

-On 12 November 2021, the Prime Minister of India, Narendra Modi, launched two new schemes which aim at expanding investments and ensuring more security for investors.
-The two new schemes include the RBI Retail Direct Scheme and the Reserve Bank Integrated Ombudsman Scheme.
-The RBI Retail Direct Scheme is targeted at retail investors to invest easily in government securities.
-According to RBI, the scheme will allow retail investors to open and maintain their government securities account free of cost.
-The RBI Integrated Ombudsman Scheme aims to further improve the grievance redress mechanism for resolving customer complaints against entities regulated by the central bank.
-The RBI makes it mandatory for all the banks in India to have a safe box in their own respect strong room.
-However, exception is given to the Regional Banks and the SBI branches located in the rural areas but a strong room is compulsory.

 Preamble

 The preamble of the Reserve Bank of India describes the basic functions of the reserve bank as:

 History

+The Hilton Young Commission (1928), which laid the groundwork for the Reserve Bank of India Act, 1934, considered Ambedkar's recommendations.
+His advocacy for a managed currency system and an independent central bank to regulate credit and control inflation influenced the RBI's establishment in 1935.

+Ambedkar was critical of British colonial financial policies, particularly the instability caused by the silver standard.
+He proposed a stable monetary framework and emphasised the need for financial inclusion, ensuring equitable access to banking services.
+His economic principles continue to influence India's financial policies and central banking regulations.